DanielLuo7/BigramApp/README.md

 # Bigram App

 # Problem Statement
-Built an app that can take an arbitrary block of text and display a histogram of the bigrams in that text
+Build an app that can take an arbitrary block of text and display a histogram of the bigrams in that text

 # App Description